Hanlin Ren

 Bounded Relativization, with Shuichi Hirahara and Zhenjian Lu

-Summary: We propose a notion of bounded relativization: for a complexity class \(\mathfrak{C}\), a statement is \(\mathfrak{C}\)-relativizing if it holds relative to every oracle \(\mathcal{O} \in \mathfrak{C}\).
-We observe that the interactive proof results are usually \(\mathfrak{C}\)-relativizing for some large complexity class \(\mathfrak{C}\): for example, \({\sf IP} = {\sf PSPACE}\) is \({\sf PSPACE}\)-relativizing.
-Hence, \({\sf PSPACE}\)-relativization seems to capture a broad class of techniques including "relativizing techniques plus interactive proofs".
-We use this notion to give both positive results (by \({\sf PSPACE}\)-relativizing some known results) and negative results (by constructing oracles with bounded computational complexity).
+Summary: We propose a notion of bounded relativization: for a complexity class C, a statement is C-relativizing if it holds relative to every oracle O∈C. We observe that the interactive proof results are usually C-relativizing for some large complexity class C: for example, IP=PSPACE is PSPACE-relativizing.
+Hence, PSPACE-relativization seems to capture a broad class of techniques including "relativizing techniques plus interactive proofs".
+We use this notion to give both positive results (by PSPACE-relativizing some known results) and negative results (by constructing oracles with bounded computational complexity).

 Range Avoidance, Remote Point, and Hard Partial Truth Table via Satisfying-Pairs Algorithms, with Yeyuan Chen, Yizhi Huang and Jiatu Li